Arvada officer identified in fatal shooting; ‘Samaritan’ also killed, not yet identified; suspect dead

 Police said the suspected gunman was shot and killed but did not give additional details on the manner of that shooting.

-The identities of any of the people involved have not yet been released.
-The officer’s identity may be released tonight, the names of the other victim and suspect will come from the coroner’s office.

-Brady told reporters at a news conference that there is no ongoing search and investigators do not believe there are any other suspects.
-He said there is no threat to the public but the investigation will be ongoing for the remainder of the night and possibly longer.
+Brady told reporters at a news conference that there was no ongoing search and investigators do not believe there are any other suspects.
+He said there is no threat to the public, but the investigation will be ongoing for the remainder of the night and possibly longer.

 Scharf said this time of day is usually quiet in the area, although it is a popular shopping and restaurant district during other times of the day.